 Genetic screening is a process used to determine a child's risk of inheriting certain diseases or birth defects from his or her parents.
 Couples planning to have a baby might be concerned about illnesses that have occurred in family members or problems with previous pregnancies.
-The best time to have a genetic screening done is before you get pregnant, but it can also be done during your first prenatal visit or later in your pregnancy.
+The best time to have genetic screening is before a pregnancy, but it can also be done at specific time points during a pregnancy.

 Conditions that your healthcare provider may screen for include:

 You should find out about the medical history of your family, including hereditary diseases in your mother's and father's families.
 If possible, ask your parents and your partner's parents about any abnormalities, disabilities, or intellectual disability in the family.
 Make a record of any of the following personal information:

 After the screening and tests, your healthcare provider will discuss the results with you and make recommendations about any treatment that may be beneficial.
 Treatment is a personal choice that is left entirely up to you.
 Your healthcare provider should provide you with lots of information about treatment options so that you can make informed choices.

 American Congress of Obstetricians and Gynecologists